ethereum/consensus-specs/specs/networking/p2p-interface.md

 #### Requesting side

 Once a new stream with the protocol ID for the request type has been negotiated, the full request message should be sent immediately.
-It should be encoded according to the encoding strategy.
+It MUST be encoded according to the encoding strategy.

 The requester MUST close the write side of the stream once it finishes writing the request message—at this point, the stream will be half-closed.